Case Western Reserve Spartans football

-The Case Western Reserve Spartans football team is the varsity intercollegiate football team representing the Case Western Reserve University, located in Cleveland, Ohio, United States.
+The Case Western Reserve Spartans football team is the varsity intercollegiate football team representing the Case Western Reserve University, located in Cleveland, Ohio.
 They compete in the National Collegiate Athletic Association (NCAA) at the Division III level and hold dual membership in both the Presidents' Athletic Conference (PAC) and the University Athletic Association (UAA).
 They are coached by Greg Debeljak.
 Home games are played at DiSanto Field.
 The team in its current form was created in 1970 after the federation of Western Reserve University and Case Institute of Technology.